 Daycare: In a daycare environment, one caregiver is often assigned to watch at least six to 10 kids.
 The exact ratio is limited by the specific laws in your area.
 While daycare teachers do their best to cater to each child’s needs, their attention is understandably divided.
 They also must stick to a strict schedule for the benefit of the group.

-In exchange for the personalized attention that a nanny can provide to your child, you may miss out on the daycare benefit of caregivers who have been trained in early childhood education and can teach reading, motor skills, etc to your child.
-A daycare can operate similarly to a pre-school, therefore an individual nanny may not have some of this desirable training.
-However, some parents overcome this challenge by hiring a nanny with similar credentials to daycare employees.
+Nanny: In exchange for the personalized attention a nanny can provide to your child, you may miss out on the daycare benefit of caregivers who are trained in early childhood development.
+A parent can get around this by hiring a nanny who has this experience.

-Generally, nannies are more expensive than daycares, but this is not always the case.
-Some daycare rates can be astronomical, especially when you have to pay for a full day regardless of the hours you use and that cost multiplies with each additional child.
+Daycare: Many daycares are less expensive than having a full time nanny.
+However, some daycare rates can be astronomical, especially when you have to pay for a full day regardless of the hours you use and that cost multiplies with each additional child.

-Nanny: If your nanny keeps your children at home all day, they may have minimal social interaction.
+Nanny: If your nanny keeps your children at home all day, your child could have minimal social interaction.
 Parents can overcome this challenge by setting up playgroups and taking advantage of other group activities, such as music classes for the nanny and child to attend.

-Daycare facilities must comply with strict cleanliness standards, but germs can still spread like wildfire through the classrooms.
+Daycare: Daycare facilities must comply with strict cleanliness standards, but germs can still spread like wildfire through the classrooms.
 For example, one parent may bring a sick child to class, and many other children in the class could become ill.

 Nanny vs Daycare – It’s a matter of personal choice: